Debate planners vow less chaos at next Trump-Biden face-off | Politics

 The debate commission defended Wallace, thanking him "for the professionalism and skill he brought to last night's debate" and promising "additional tools to maintain order."
 The chaotic debate appeared unlikely to significantly alter the campaign's dynamics.

-An estimated 28.7 million people tuned in on broadcast networks ABC, CBS, NBC and Fox, below the roughly 45 million viewers who watched Trump debate former first lady Hillary Clinton on those channels in 2016.
+An estimated 73.1 million people tuned in to the chaotic face-off on Tuesday night across 16 networks, down from the 84 million who watched the first debate between Trump and Democratic rival Hillary Clinton in 2016.
 Biden, 77, was on a train tour through Ohio and Pennsylvania, both "Rust Belt" battleground states.
 The latest Reuters/Ipsos poll of Pennsylvania gave Biden a slight advantage there.

 Trump, 74, was in Minnesota – one of the few states his campaign is targeting that voted Democratic in 2016 – for a fundraiser before a Wednesday evening rally in Duluth.